lbkolev/arbitrage-gossip/README.md

 ```
 ## Troubleshooting
 The program supports 4 levels of logging, in ascending order - *debug*, *info*, *warning* and *error*, as per the python's [logging library](https://docs.python.org/3/library/logging.html).
-Use debug if you want to drown in information.
+1. Use debug if you want to drown in information.
-Info is the default level, outputs everything necessary(recommended).
+2. Info is the default level, outputs everything necessary(recommended).
-Warning and Error log only warnings and errors respectively :).
+3. Warning and Error log only warnings and errors respectively :).
-Generally everything important should be logged, so that reading the log should generally help you resolve any troubles.
+Generally everything important is logged by default(info level), so that reading the log should give you a good idea of what the issue is.